-How to show your love for a friend grieving for their dad on Father’s Day
+How to show your love for a friend grieving their dad on Father’s Day

 The signs that Father’s Day is approaching are everywhere: our inboxes fill with gift suggestions for dad, and radio ads offer deals on power tools or the must-have electronic gadget.
-For many people, Father’s Day encourages us to thank the men who raised us and loved us from the moment our eyes first met.
+For many people, Father’s Day encourages us to thank the men who raised and love us.
 For those who have lost their dad, Father’s Day can be a painful reminder that he’s gone.
 Here are ways to help them acknowledge and navigate the day.

 When a child is missing their dad on Father’s Day

 Whether the loss happened a few months or a few years ago, a grieving child can often feel left out—at birthday parties and soccer matches, school plays and back to school night, and especially on a day like Father’s Day.
 They may feel angry that they don’t have a dad to celebrate or feel isolated—especially if their friends don’t know what to say or do.
 They may want to avoid the subject altogether.
 Children can cope with devastating losses, often beautifully, but losing a parent has a ripple effect that will continue throughout their lives—and the loss is especially poignant during events that their dad should be there for.